SyneRBI/SIRF-Exercises/DocForParticipants.md

 ***Warning:*** Due to a limitation in SIRF (and ISMRMRD) you cannot have 2 Python sessions simultaneously accessing the same MR HDF5 file.
 You have to use “File->Close and ...”  after you’ve finished with a notebook (or just “Kernel->Shutdown”).
+In JupyterLab, you can also use the [Running panel in the sidebar](https://jupyterlab.readthedocs.io/en/stable/user/running.html).

 ***Warning:*** Clicking `Logout` will mean all sessions are closed and you will have to start again.
 Clicking `Quit` means the server will quit and you will be in trouble.
 (On Azure, the server should restart after a few seconds,